-How Can Cities Address the Affordable Housing Crisis
+How Can Los Angeles Address the Affordable Housing Crisis

 A few weeks ago I wrote about the prospect of the repeal of Costa-Hawkins act in California.
 This measure is being pushed by tenant rights groups claiming it will help with affordable housing.
 Although I do believe there is an affordable housing crisis, I do believe that the repeal of Costa-Hawkins would only be a short term relief and significantly hurt affordable housing in the long term.
 So what can cities do to address the affordable housing crisis?